Table of Contents

 - Leash Attachments: You want the safety of a leash hook or attachment.
 Remember, you DON’T want your dog to bolt out the door as soon as you open it.

 Dog bike trailers need a few extra safety features.
 Your chosen trailer may not come with these details.
 It’s okay – you CAN purchase them separately.
 However, you want to have them on hand.
 So again, keep your dog and yourself as safe as possible.

 - Reflectors: Your bike comes with reflectors.
 They increase visibility during low-light conditions.
 Dog bike trailers need the same reflectors.

 - Safety Flags: Flags increase visibility during the day.
 They’re mounted on poles and extend above the height of the dog bike trailer.

 - Parking Brake: The last thing you need is the trailer to move while your dog is getting in or out.
 Parking brakes keep everything steady.
 (Make sure you take the brake OFF before trying to pedal anywhere)

 - Safety Straps: Dog bike trailers come with a primary hitch.
 Safety straps are there in case something goes wrong with the hitch.
-No one wants that to happen, but you don’t need to worry if you have a backup in place.
+Of course, no one wants that to happen, but you don’t need to worry if you have a backup in place.

 Best Dog Bike Trailers

 You’re committing to a new fitness program involving a daily bike ride, and you want to bring your dog along.
 Or maybe you already pedal every day, and you want to incorporate your dog into the routine.
-Either way, dog bike trailers make those scenic bike rides a touch more fun.
+Either way, dog bike trailers make that scenic bike ride a touch more fun.